Introduction: Simple PCB Transfer

 Step 6: The Result

 The end result is a very nice PCB ready for drilling and soldering.
-There were no faults and even the tracks between two spots are perfect (you can see two of them on the pic).
+There were no faults and even the tracks between two spots are perfect (you can see three of them on the pic).